Thanadelthur: Life

 interpreter to help convince the Cree to allow other northern Indians to reach bay-side trading posts to trade furs with his company.
-The Cree now were armed with firearms that they had obtained from Europeans, objected to the attempts to invade their tribal territory, and posed a significant hindrance to the lucrative trade the company wanted to conduct.
-The Cree were also York Factory's main fur suppliers.
-There was a total of 150 persons present, with several Cree bands, Denesułine representatives, and representatives from the Hudson's Bay Company.
+The Cree had acquired firearms through trade with Europeans, and objected to what they considered as other tribes attempting to invade their tribal territory.
+They posed a significant hindrance to the expanded, lucrative trade the company wanted to conduct.
+Also the Cree were York Factory's main fur suppliers and did not want to compete with others.

 In 1715, Knight enlisted the aid of Thanadelthur to forge a peace agreement between the Dënesųłı̨ne and the Cree.
-On June 27 of that year, Thanadelthur, along with one hundred and fifty Cree and one Englishman, William Stuart, embarked on the mission to make peace between the Dënesųłı̨ne and the Cree.
-While James Knight was the one who enlisted her aid, it was William Stuart whom he placed Thanadelthur's care to, and sent Stuart out to meet the tribes for negotiations.
+On June 27 of that year, Thanadelthur, along with one hundred and fifty Cree and Englishman William Stuart of the HBC set out from York Factory on the mission to make peace between the Dënesųłı̨ne and the Cree.
+While James Knight was the one who had enlisted her aid, he assigned her to William Stuart, who was the lead HBC representative to meet the tribes for negotiations.

-Thanadelthur was given many gifts by Knight to present to her people once the negotiations were complete.
+Knight arranged for Thanadelthur to take many gifts to present to her people once the negotiations were complete.
 Knight gave her the name "Slave Woman Joan," after Joan of Arc.
-The title "slave woman" itself came from the fact that she was a Cree slave, and once escaping, Knight added "Joan" to her name for her valiant efforts in translating the agreements between the HBC and the Cree and the Dene.
+The title "slave woman" referred to her status as a Cree slave.
+Since she had escaped, Knight added "Joan" to her name for her valiant efforts in translating the agreements among the HBC, the Cree, and the Dene.

 Initially, Knight intended to provide safe passage for Thanadelthur and the Dënesųłı̨ne so that they could return to their home country in 1716.
-A harsh winter and enduring fear of bands of Cree who had not been parties to the peace agreement prevented this, however, and caused him to allow the Dënesųłı̨ne to spend the winter at the company factory.
+A harsh winter and enduring fear of bands of Cree who had not been parties to the peace agreement prevented this, however.
+He allowed the Dënesųłı̨ne to spend the winter at the company factory.

-A promised trading post in the Dënesųłı̨ne lands had not been built, and Thanadelthur's next mission from Knight was to return to her home country and assure her people that the post eventually would be built.
+A promised trading post in the Dënesųłı̨ne lands had not been built.
+Thanadelthur was assigned to return to her home country and assure her people that the post eventually would be built.
 Before that could be accomplished, however, she died of a fever on February 5, 1717.

-Thanadelthur received a ceremonial burial from Knight, and he stated that although the weather was nice that day, it was the "most Meloncholys't by the Loss of her."
-He also stated that he had difficulty finding another native translator for the time, and ended up spending "above 60 skins value in goods" to replace Thanadelthur.
+Knight arranged for a ceremonial burial for her.
+He wrote in his journal that, although the weather was nice that day, it was the "most Meloncholys't by the Loss of her."
+He also said that he had difficulty finding another native translator for the time, and ended up spending "above 60 skins value in goods" to replace Thanadelthur.